 Okay, so you’ve decided it’s too hot to ride.
 This doesn’t mean no horse time!
 There are many things you can do to help your horse feel more comfortable in the heat.

 Beat the bugs

 Summer comes with bugs!
 Bugs bite and pester and can cause irritation.
-Give your horse a thorough grooming, treat bites or raw areas with thuja zinc ointment, cover white skin that likes to burn with sunscreen, and keep a lookout for ticks.
+Give your horse a thorough grooming, treat bites or raw areas with thuja zinc ointment, cover white skin that likes to burn with sunscreen or zinc, and keep a lookout for ticks.
 If you find any, don’t pull them off with your hands.
 Use a tick picker and dispose of them in a chemical bath.
 Use an oil based fly spray to keep the critters at bay a little longer.

 Skip the bath

 While cool water can offer relief for your horse in the short term, the moisture can actually stay in his coat and cause heat to build as the sun beats down.
 Especially if it’s humid or your horse doesn’t spend all his time in the shade, a bath can lead to cooling problems while also stripping the coat of the natural oils that help keep the bugs and sun at bay.
 It’s generally best to let the horse’s natural sweat provide cooling as needed.